Introduction

 These colors reflected Redmi’s shift from functional to fashion-forward smartphones.

-Key Highlights of Redmi’s 2022 Lineup
+Key Highlights of Redmi’s 2022 S'aligner

 - AMOLED became the new norm for most mid-range Redmi and POCO phones.